Matthew Lukin Smawfield

 This interactive visualization shows the correlation strength between GNSS clock measurements across the celestial sphere, derived from 25.3 years of CODE clock products (March 2000 to June 2025, 165 million station-pair measurements).
 The heatmap displays how the anisotropy pattern (East-West vs North-South correlation strength ratio) varies throughout Earth's annual orbit.

-Peak correlation occurs when Earth's velocity vector aligns with the Cosmic Microwave Background dipole direction (RA 168°, Dec -7°), reaching maximum alignment in early July.
-This annual modulation demonstrates that the observed correlations track Earth's motion through the universe's rest frame, not local seasonal or environmental effects.
-The best-fit direction (RA 186°, Dec -4°, white marker) lies 18° from the CMB dipole (cyan marker) and 89° from the Solar Apex (orange marker), demonstrating that the anisotropy modulation couples to Earth's motion through the CMB rest frame rather than galactic motion.
+The anisotropy ratio modulates annually with Earth's orbital velocity, with the pattern aligned to the Cosmic Microwave Background dipole direction (RA 168°, Dec -7°) rather than the Solar Apex (RA 272°, Dec +30°).
+This annual modulation suggests that the observed correlations track Earth's motion through the universe's rest frame rather than local seasonal or environmental effects.
+The best-fit direction (RA 186°, Dec -4°, white marker) lies 18° from the CMB dipole (cyan marker) and 89° from the Solar Apex (orange marker), with a 5,570× variance ratio favoring CMB-frame coupling.

 Open Science & Reproducibility

 All analysis code, processing pipelines, and computational results are publicly available under open-source licenses.
-The complete analysis workflows for all three empirical studies—including data acquisition scripts, processing logs, intermediate outputs, and final results—are hosted on GitHub to enable independent verification and replication.
-The analysis encompasses over 1 billion individual measurements across three complementary methodologies, with complete computational reproducibility from raw data to final figures.
+The complete analysis workflows for all four empirical studies—including data acquisition scripts, processing logs, intermediate outputs, and final results—are hosted on GitHub to enable independent verification and replication.
+The analysis encompasses over 1 billion individual measurements across four complementary methodologies (processed clocks, raw RINEX, optical SLR), with complete computational reproducibility from raw data to final figures.

 TEP-GNSS